webhooksite/webhook.site/readme.md

 ## Acknowledgements

 The app was built with Laravel for the API and Angular.js for the frontend SPA.

-Thanks to [Pusher](https://pusher.com) for sponsoring a plan with a higher connection limit!

 Thanks to [da-n](https://github.com/da-n) for creating the Docker image.